EDGE Group partners with Wazoku to launch global ‘Drone in a Box’ innovation challenge

 Open to innovators, start-ups, universities, and established organisations worldwide, the challenge seeks fully integrated systems that combine a drone, docking and charging station, ground control platform, and operational software into a single, scalable unit.

-EDGE is offering a total prize fund of US$20,000 – awarding US$15,000 to the winning entry and US$5,000 for the runner-up.
+EDGE is offering a total prize fund of USD 20,000—awarding USD 15,000 to the winning entry and USD 5,000 for the runner-up.
 Finalists will be invited to EDGE to demonstrate their solutions, with the potential for further development or acquisition.

 The challenge addresses rising global demand for autonomous UAV systems that are cost-effective, rapidly deployable, and resilient in harsh environments.
 EDGE is particularly interested in solutions requiring minimal human intervention and featuring AI-driven autonomy, predictive maintenance, advanced navigation, and mobile or remote deployment.